sourcebots/docs/content/updates/_index.md

 Once you have downloaded the file you need, refer to the documentation on [updating your pi](/kit/pi/#updating-your-pi) to apply the update.

+{{% notice warning %}}
+Downgrading using the update file is not supported, and may lead to odd behaviour.
+If for whatever reason you need to downgrade, flash the SD card.
+{{% /notice %}}